WICG/webmonetization/docs/explainer.md

 sidebar_label: Web Monetization
 ---

-Web Monetization is a proposed API standard that allows websites to request a stream of very small payments (e.g. fractions of a cent) from a user.
+Web Monetization (WM) is a proposed API standard that allows websites to request a stream of very small payments (e.g. fractions of a cent) from a user.

 The API's framework provides new revenue models for websites and web-based